 HT 307.
 Hospitality Operations Management - 3 hours.
-This course is designed to provide students with an understanding of hotel and resort operations including departmental responsibilities, operation and interdependence in the lodging industry.
-The course will analyze fundamental concepts in hotel and resort operations management which include methodologies, techniques, and tools applied in managerial decision making.
+This course is designed to provide students with an understanding of resort and operations including departmental responsibilities, operation and interdependence in the lodging industry.
+The course will analyze fundamental concepts in hotel which . operations management resort methodologies, techniques, and tools applied in managerial decision making.
 It considers modeling and linear programming, event scheduling based on network analysis, and queuing theory.
 Prerequisites: BA 220, BA 302, MA 185.
 This class will be accepted as a substitute for BA 432 for Management majors.
 Spring even years.